 The Early Pioneers: Backing Britain 2020 Reflection

-Today marks the end of the industry’s first virtual exhibition.
-Backing Britain Live 2020 has seen thousands of exhibitors and visitors tune into roundtable discussions, networking drinks and join competitions to form a networking event like no other.
+Today marks the end of the industry’s first virtual exhibition, Backing Britain Live 2020 has seen thousands of exhibitors and visitors tune into roundtable discussions, and networking drinks and join competitions to form a networking event like no other.

 Backing Britain 2020 has opened up some very interesting conversations with new partners and potential customers across various sectors throughout the UK.
 Strategic Director, Dolores Sanders shared the event has “helped me get my head above the parapet.”
 In recent months, it has been necessary to get “heads down and focus on factors immediately in front of us.”
 The Backing Britain event has allowed the team at TotalControlPro™ to start to look beyond the immediate next few months and reconnect to the future opportunities available in UK Manufacturing.

 Our Chief Operations Operator, Paul Dunham summarised the event with a perfect story.
 Over twenty years ago, Paul attended an industry summit around the emergence of online shopping.
 During the seminar, a man stood up and said, “One day soon we will be buying our cars online.”
 At the time, the room laughed and brushed the comment aside.
 Today thousands of cars are bought online every day.

 “This moment was the demonstration of the early pioneers and the moment of thinking ahead into the future.
 The same can be said about the Backing Britain event.
 I really believe this type of virtual connection, type of show, really is the pioneering early days of what is going to evolve to be as good as the past shopping experience.

 Therefore, any problems that may have sprung up during virtual events, whether that be bad signal or difficulty making meaningful connections, remember the next one will always be better.
 This is just the beginning.